 Please carefully review that the information you have entered for accuracy before submitting bids.
 Once you submit the bid, the bid cannot be canceled and is binding.

 Most of our online only auctions are set to “soft close.”
 This means that if someone bids in the last 1 minute before the items closes the bidding will be extended by “1” minute.
 This allows you additional time to place another competing bid, just as you would at an auction in person.
-Note: You would have to be viewing the auction item as it’s closing to notice this.

 Most of our online auctions are set to “soft close.”
 This means that you will be given an additional amount or predetermined time to place another competing bid, just as you would at an auction in person.
 Normally this time frame will be from 1-2 minutes.
 If a bid is placed within the specified amount of minutes (Normally 1 Minute) before the auction closing time of that item, the closing time of the auction will automatically extend by that specified time to accept bids from when the last bid was placed.
 This allows all participants to have an equal and fair chance of competitive bidding, just as they would at an auction taking place in person.